TankaJahari/cyclistic.charliesun/README.md

 ## Summary of Analysis:

+ - Our analysis uncovered some key insights about how casual users and annual members use Cyclistic differently, but also similarly.

+ - Casual users, compared to annual members, likely utilized Cyclistic more for recreation and leisure based on their longer average ride durations, peak usage days (weekends), and ride locations. *However*, our data does show that many casual users may be using Cyclistic for at least part of their commute.
+While casual users did not have a peak at 8AM for the beginning of their day like annual members, their highest usage hour was still 5PM.
+This suggests that casual users may be opting to use Cyclistic when their workday is over, and they are in less of a rush.

+ - Annual members, compared to casual users, likely utilized Cyclistic more for commuting and as a general means of transportation.
+This observation is based on their shorter average ride durations, total volume of rides, peak usage days (weekdays), and peak usage hours (8AM, 5PM).

-## Top three recommendations:
+## Recommendations:

-### 1. Get casual users to think more about using Cyclistic for commuting.
-Our data shows that many casual users may already use Cyclistic to commute after work.
+### 1. Get casual users to think about using Cyclistic for commuting more.
+Our data shows that casual users may already be using Cyclistic to commute after work.

  - Market Cyclistic's electric bikes, especially as a morning commute option.
 The data for casual users showed that many may already using Cyclistic to commute *from*, but not *to* work.
 This could be for many reasons, but a logical guess would be that they're in a hurry to get to work, or don't want to show up sweaty and out of breath in business attire.
 Since casual users showed a high usage rate of electric bikes, we could specifically market using electric bikes to get to work.
 Electric bikes are a great option for users wanting to fit in some exercise on the way to work while not exerting too much energy.